Authentication

 --header 'accept: application/json' \

---header 'authorization: Bearer a0949e44f748c4f8d99d310d398e0d515ad7f604855cf038894b8131c86d256bb077a1c38a29fbc03db1f92a065bc4ae9d7b37953a9779fe038f3406ab3b9277' \
+--header 'authorization: Bearer ACCESS_TOKEN' \

 --header 'content-type: application/x-www-form-urlencoded' \

---data user_id=8ab28c3e6f8023c3016f8046be110002
+--data user_id="8ab28c3e6f8023c3016f8046be110102"

-The response is an authorization code.
+The response contains an authorization code:

 {

-"code": "38f99b5944cf4e298405ca4efe655cc1"
+"code": "YOUR_AUTHORIZATION_CODE"

 }